Payday Lenders and Loans

 Payday Loans Can Ruin Your Credit

 Payday loans can be very tempting, especially to those without cash reserves and less-than-sterling credit histories.
-But beware, just because a payday lender doesn’t check your credit worthiness doesn’t mean borrowing the money isn’t perilous.
+But beware, just because a payday lender doesn’t seem to care about your credit worthiness doesn’t mean borrowing the money isn’t perilous.

-If the check bounces and the lender refuses to extend the loan, the borrower goes into default.
-The lender can hand the bad debt to a collection agency, and the default can be reported to the nation’s three large credit bureaus.
-Some lenders might even sue the borrower, which can end up in the public records portion of your credit report if a judge rules in the lender’s favor.
-If any of these things happen, the borrower’s credit rating can be seriously damaged, making it even harder to get credit.
+If all else fails, the lender likely will refer your case to a collection agency, which will first try bombarding you with phone calls.
+Later they might even take you to court, which can end up in the public records portion of your credit report if a judge rules in the lender’s favor.
+If any of these things happen, your credit rating can be seriously damaged, making it even harder to get credit.
+Even if your credit wasn’t good before defaulting on payday loans, a fresh collection action will almost certainly make it worse.

 Rather than torpedoing your credit score, notify the lender immediately if you know your loan check will bounce and request a payment plan.
 This might mean higher fees and make the loan harder to repay, but that trumps major credit problems.